quickwit-oss/quickwit/docs/tutorials/kinesis.md

 - [GNU parallel](https://www.gnu.org/software/parallel/)

 :::note
-`jq` is required to build the input source partition files.
+`jq` is required to reshape the events into records ingestable by the Amazon Kinesis API.
 :::

 ### Create index